otaviolsantana/solvate/README.md

 	- Inclusion of features in GMDFF for running Q-Force with user-customized parameters.
 	- Inclusion of features in PACKS for simulations with multiple solute conformations.
 	- Inclusion of features in GCALC for deleting clusters before and after optimization.
-	- Implementation of the CONFS submodule for automation of conformational analysis.
-	- Implementation of the BONDS submodule for automation of hydrogen bond analysis.
  	- Bug fixes...

 * _Solvate Suite 2024.08_